ClimateImpactLab/carleton_mortality_2022/1_estimation/README.md

 4. Summary statistics on historical mortality and climate and that produce Table I
 5. Cross-validation exercises that appear in Appendix D

-See the header of `estimate.do`for further instructions on running some or all portions of the `1_estimation` process.
+See the header of `estimate.do` for further instructions on running some or all portions of the `1_estimation` process.

 ## Folder Structure

 `estimate.do` - Master script for running estimation code, including regressions and the corresponding tables and figures.

-`1_utils`- Contains script which prepares the final dataset for regressions.
+`1_utils`- Contains scripts which prepare the final dataset for various regressions.

 `2_summary_statistics`- Generates summary statistics on historical mortality and climate (Table I).